whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <img src="/images/PopsugarTargetJan2016SWBasicsLipBalmSet2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>My favorite has got to be the Cocoa one, makes me smell chocolate everytime I put this one without "putting on" any calories.
+<p>My favorite has got to be the Cocoa one, makes me smell chocolate everytime I put this one, yumm.
 That's a win for me ;)</p>

 <br>